 - Foundations and Frameworks Courses ( 1 unit each)

 - Practicum Placement Seminar or Reflective Practice Seminar (2 units)

 - 104 Community Colleges in California have agreed to participate in CAP.

 The CAP courses have been accepted as the required core for the Associate in Science for Transfer in Early Childhood Education.
 For information on the courses and the degree, go to http://www.c-id.net.

 CAP Classic, CAP Expansion and CAP TK Review and Verification

-Note: You may submit your CAP Official documents anytime before the next review session deadline.
+You may submit your CAP Official documents at anytime.